Resources by Leads

 You will have the opportunity to hear from a panel of professionals including Education Specialists, Service Providers, Administrators, and others regarding inclusive practices, building inclusive programs, providing related services in inclusive settings, and more!

-Join CalECSE Assessment Practices Exemplar Lead and Speech-Language Pathologist Linsey Sandrew and Licensed Educational Psychologist Carrie Rodrigues for an engaging session exploring the power of play-based assessment.
+CalECSE Assessment Practices Exemplar Lead and Speech-Language Pathologist Linsey Sandrew and Licensed Educational Psychologist Carrie Rodrigues presented an engaging session exploring the power of play-based assessment.